nelsonlopezjimenez/karyosim/src/LOG.md

 2. promise.then proccess content which is string
 3. split by newline
 4. declare current obj and prev obj
-5. use splitLines array dot map
+5. use splitLines array dot map and create new array fasta array.
+But it can be used with the returned array from map and then filter using if object not undefined return object.
     1. if charAt(0) is '>' assign to previous what is in currentobj
     1. reinitialize currentobj label to undefined and seq to ""
     1. assign currentobj.label the current line (which starts with '>')